How to get a long-term Spanish student visa type D (Non-EU Students)

 Another option is a pack of sponsorship documents from your parents.
-In this case your parents will also have to prove that they are able to sustain both themselves and yourself, and provide birth certificate, statutory declaration, bank statement, legalized copy of their passport.
-Only a parent or a legal guardian can be a sponsor, brothers / sisters / spouses and other relatives cannot be your sponsor.
+In this case, your parents will also have to prove that they are able to support themselves and you and provide a birth certificate, statutory declaration, bank statement, and legalized copy of their passport.
+Only a parent or a legal guardian can be a sponsor; brothers, sisters, spouses, and other relatives cannot be your sponsor.

 Criminal background check

-Different countries have different processes and fees of getting this certificate.
-You can easily Google it for your country, but remember that US citizens need a certificate issued by the State or Federal Police (FBI), not the local Police.
+Different countries have different processes and fees for getting this certificate.
+You can easily Google it for your country, but remember that US citizens need a certificate issued by the State or Federal Police (FBI), not the local police.

 The certificate must bear the Apostille of the Hague Convention.

-This certificate must be signed by the hand of a doctor (M.D. or D.O.) in a letter-head paper in the following format:
+This certificate must be signed by the hand of a doctor (M.D. or D.O.) on letterhead paper in the following format:

 “This medical certificate attests that Mr./ Mrs. …………………does not suffer from any illness that would pose a threat to public health following International Health Regulations of 2005.”

-The standart pack of documents includes a rental contract for the whole period of studies, a document called Nota Simple (ask the owner of the apartment, they know) and the owner´s DNI.
+The standard pack of documents includes a rental contract for the whole period of studies, a document called Nota Simple (ask the owner of the apartment, they know), and the owner´s DNI.

-BCNLIP can provide you with all the necessary documents to confirm the accomodation, please contact us if you need it.
+BCNLIP can provide you with all the necessary documents to confirm the accommodation; please contact us if you need them.

-You can download it on the website of a Spanish consulate in your country.
+You can download it from the website of a Spanish consulate in your country.